bbauska/Coursera-Bootstrap/readme.md

 All these files have been added to the staging area.

-Let\'s do one more commit, so I would say <b>\> git commit -m</b>, second commit and then let\'s check out the log.
-If you check out the log, you\'ll now see that there are two commits in my git repository, the first and the second commit.
+Let&apos;s do one more commit, so I would say <b>\> git commit -m</b>, second commit and then let&apos;s check out the log.
+If you check out the log, you&apos;ll now see that there are two commits in my git repository, the first and the second commit.

 And note that each one of them is given a different number there.

-If you want to see their full details of the log, you can type simply, git log and then you\'ll receive more details in there.
+If you want to see their full details of the log, you can type simply, git log and then you&apos;ll receive more details in there.

 Then what you would be interested in.